 The Facilities Capital Fund (438) is used to manage grant/project funding for capital projects.
-Major 24-25 projects included will be Storm Related Costs for the January 2024 Ice storm and the Portland Clean Energy Fund grant.
+Major 24-25 projects included will be Storm Related Costs for the January 2024 ice storm and the Portland Clean Energy Fund grant.

 The January ice storm impacted many school sites and caused the relocation of multiple schools.
-In response to this storm damage, there are ongoing increased costs for rebuild, additional transportation, and replacement materials in order to get buildings back online.
+In response to this storm damage, there are ongoing increased costs for rebuild, additional transportation, and replacement materials.
 PPS is working with the Oregon Department of Emergency Management to seek FEMA disaster relief funding, and we will be submitting to insurance in order to recover majority of these assumed costs; currently estimated to be more than \$15 million.

-The Portland Clean Energy Fund (PCEF) five year Climate Investment Plan (CIP) was awarded to PPS totaling \$19,930,833 over five years for the CIP SP16 Category - Climate Friendly Public Schools.
-This allocation is split up into \$16,930,833 for physical improvements to infrastructure for qualifying schools and \$3,000,000 over five years for student-led initiatives.
+The Portland Clean Energy Fund (PCEF) five year Climate Investment Plan (CIP) was awarded to PPS totaling \$19.9 million over five years for the CIP SP16 Category - Climate Friendly Public Schools.
+This allocation is split up into \$16.9 million for physical improvements to infrastructure for qualifying schools and \$3.0 million over five years for student-led initiatives.
 For the 2024-2025 school year, PPS will share a proposal to receive all money allocated for physical improvements to begin work towards energy efficiency, climate resilience, and green infrastructure projects.
 The student-led initiatives are allocated such that each middle school and high school (38) will have funds for building specific projects.